-- 1. absolute and conditional discharges - 2. fines and the consequences of default - 3. community sentences and the consequences of breach of a community sentence - 1.
-Examinable material on absolute and conditional discharges will consist of order for absolute discharge, use of absolute discharge, order for conditional discharge and breach of conditional discharge.
-The relevant material is addressed in paragraphs E2.1, E2.2-2.3, E2.4 and E2.5 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 2.
-Examinable material on fines and the consequences of default will consist of fines in the Crown Court, powers of the Crown Court to impose fines, duty of the Crown Court to fix a term in default, fines in the magistrates' court, sentencing principles with regard to fines, proportionality to the gravity of the offence, taking account of the means of the offender instalment payments and combining fines with other sentences or orders.
-The relevant material is addressed in paragraphs E5.1-5.3, E5.8, E5.14, E5.16, E5.18-5.19 (first three sub-paragraphs only) and E5.21-5.22 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 3.
-Examinable material on community sentences and the consequences of breach of a community sentence will consist of the criteria for the imposition of a community order, pre-sentence reports and community sentences, community order requirements (including unpaid work, rehabilitation activity, programme, prohibited activity, curfew, exclusion, residence, mental health treatment, drug rehabilitation, alcohol treatment, attendance centre and electronic monitoring requirements, but students are not expected to memorise the lengths of each individual requirement, other than the minimum and maximum number of hours of unpaid work that can be imposed under an unpaid work requirement, and the minimum and maximum number of hours that can be imposed under a curfew requirement,) and the enforcement of community orders (including breach, revocation and amendment of community orders).
-The relevant material is addressed in paragraphs E12.2, E12.6, E12.8, E12.11, E12.12, E12.13-12.17, E12.19-12.20, E12.23 and E12.25-12.32 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021.
+- 1. absolute and conditional discharges - 2. fines and the consequences of default - 3. community sentences and the consequences of breach of a community sentence - Examinable material on absolute and conditional discharges will consist of order for absolute discharge, use of absolute discharge, order for conditional discharge and breach of conditional discharge.
+The relevant material is addressed in paragraphs E2E3.1-E2E3.2 and E2E3.3-E2E3.5 of Blackstone's Criminal Practice 20222023. - 2.
+Examinable material on fines and the consequences of default will consist of fines in the Crown Court, powers of the Crown Court to impose fines, duty of the Crown Court to fix a term in default, fines in the magistrates' court, sentencing principles with regard to fines, proportionality to the gravity of the offence, taking into account the financial circumstances of the offender, the principle that instalments should require payment within a reasonable time, and combining fines with other sentences or orders.
+The relevant material is addressed in paragraphs E5.1-5.3, E5.8, E5.14, E5.16, E5.18-5.19 (first three sub-paragraphs only) and E5.21-5.22 of Blackstone's Criminal Practice 20222023. - 3.
+Examinable material on community sentences and the consequences of breach of a community sentence will consist of the criteria for the imposition of a community order, pre-sentence reports and community sentences, community order requirements (including unpaid work, rehabilitation activity, programme, prohibited activity, curfew, exclusion, residence, mental health treatment, drug rehabilitation, alcohol treatment, attendance centre-and, electronic compliance monitoring requirements and electronic whereabouts monitoring requirements, but students are not expected to memorise the lengths of each individual requirement, other than the minimum and maximum number of hours of unpaid work that can be imposed under an unpaid work requirement,) and the enforcement of community orders (including warning and enforcement, breach of community order, revocation of community order, and amendment of community order).
+The relevant material is addressed in paragraphs E12.2, E12.6, E12.8, E12.11, E12.12, E12.13-12.17, E12.19-12.20, E12.23-24, and E12.2526-12.28 and E12.32-30-12.35 of Blackstone's Criminal Practice 20222023.